NimJ/MTH594_MachineLearning/README.md

-# MTH594_MachineLearning
+# MTH594 Advanced data mining: theory and applications

 The materials for the course MTH 594 Advanced data mining: theory and applications taught by Dmitry Efimov in American University of Sharjah, UAE.
 I teach this course this semester and by June, 2016 I will upload all lectures and supplementary files here.
+The program of the course can be downloaded from the folder syllabus.

 To compose this lectures mainly I used the ideas from three sources: